 Enabling students from a variety of disciplines to increase their knowledge in relation to the advancement of effective and proactive continence care.

-This module provides a theoretical basis for the enhanced delivery of evidence-based, personalised continence care.
+This Level 7 module provides a theoretical basis for the enhanced delivery of evidence-based, personalised continence care.
 The treatment modalities for both urinary and faecal incontinence are explored and the role of the healthcare professional as an agent of change is actively investigated.
-The role of local, national, international policies and competencies to provide a mechanism to promote a standard of care delivery nationally is explored.
-The module will be offered on-line.
+The role of local, national and international policies and competencies to provide a mechanism to promote a standard of care delivery nationally is explored.

 In this section